 “I mean, when did it go up to five bucks a ticket?
 You can rent a movie for half that.”

-“What gets me is that they have the balls to charge you two fifty for a cup of ice that maybe has a couple of ounces of coke,” Jason said.
+“What gets me is that they have the balls to charge you two seventy five for a cup of ice that maybe has a couple of ounces of coke,” Jason complained.

 “Highway fucking robbery!”
 Randy fumed.
 “Remember when we used go to the UA, only pay a dollar, and then sneak from movie to movie?”

-“Or play video games out in the lobby,” Jason said.
+“Or play video games out in the lobby,” Jason added.
 “A whole weekend of fun with nothing but a pocketful of change.”

-“I would’ve loved to, but you know, I’ve got things to do.”
-Jason drove quickly to keep up with the rapid, weekend traffic.
+“I would’ve loved to, but then we’d have to drag this guy around,” Jason said and pointed back at Brian.
+“Plus, you know, I’ve got things to do.”
+He drove quickly to keep up with the rapid, weekend traffic.

 “Right, family stuff,” Randy assumed.
 “Doesn’t your dad work on parts that go into submarines?”